Binny007/Business_Analytics_Bootcamp_5/README.md

 # Business_Analytics_Bootcamp_5

-# Distrribution Charts and Plotting Basics
+# Distribution Charts and Plotting Basics

-#Overview
+# Overview

 This repository covers the fundamental concepts and implementation of distribution charts, including Histogram, Box Plot, Violin Plot, and Ridgeline Plot, using the Pokémon dataset.
 These visualizations help understand data distribution, identify outliers, and analyze patterns effectively.

 Additionally, a cheatsheet for visualization customization in Matplotlib and Seaborn is provided to enhance styling and presentation.

-#📊 Distribution Charts Explained
+# 📊 Distribution Charts Explained

-#1️⃣ Histogram
+# 1️⃣ Histogram

 A Histogram is used to visualize the distribution of a dataset by grouping data into bins.